Subcutaneous fat vs visceral fat

 Subcutaneous fat can be found under your skin.
 If you pinch an area of your body (e.g. your upper arm or wrist) then the fat that you feel there is subcutaneous fat.

 Visceral fat is a little harder to pinch and measure.
 This is the fat which is found around your abdominal area and is found between your organs– it’s not an easy task to measure your visceral fat.
+Moreover, what say your genetics about it?
+Now you can find it out in a very easy way with newest technology DNA test.

 Difference between the fats